Sebastian Komor: Biography

 Sebastian Komor was born in Zabrze, Poland, in 1976 and moved to Norway in 1981, where he would remain for over twenty years.
 He first acquired a keyboard in his late teens and released his first music demo in 1992.
 Throughout the mid-to late-90s, Komor created music in Fredrikstad, where an EBM/industrial scene was flourishing under the influence of local bands such as Apoptygma Berzerk.
 Komor recorded and toured under various band names during that time, starting with Melt and continuing with Area51, Sector9 (which he also used as a remixer alias), and Moonitor.
 Fellow Fredrikstad musician Andy LaPlegua played keyboards for early Sector9 and Melt shows, and it was this collaboration that led to the formation of Icon of Coil in 1997, with the roles reversed – LaPlegua as primary creative member and Komor came in as a full member during the production of the first single "Shallow Nation".
 Icon of Coil released their debut single, Shallow Nation, in 2000, at which point Komor became a full-fledged member of the band.
 Komor and LaPlegua went on to release three full-length albums as IoC: Serenity Is the Devil (2000), The Soul is in the Software (2002), and Machines Are Us (2004).
 Icon of Coil garnered a fair amount of popularity within the scene, having their albums distributed worldwide and playing a variety of large festivals.
 During this same time period, Komor and Richard Bjørklund formed the synthpop/EBM band Monofader and released the album Frost in 2004.
 Sebastian also did drum, sampling and synth programming on an EP titled Fenris for an industrial black metal band called Helheim (note: not the Norwegian black/Viking metal band Helheim).

-In 2004, however, Komor relocated to Edmonton, Alberta, Canada, and activity within Icon of Coil and Monofader has been sparse since, with the geographical distance between Komor and his band mates being cited as a roadblock to completing significant amounts of additional music.
-Komor has stated that newer Monofader material exists, with a speculative title of Everything Changes but the Sea, but that the project is not a priority right now.
+In 2004, Komor relocated to Edmonton, Alberta, Canada.
+Activity within Icon of Coil during this time started slowing down as Andy focused more on his project Combichrist.

+In 2005 Komor started Zombie Girl with Renee Cooper.

+Komor initiated the project, the name, the logo, the overall look and design.
+As well as writing, producing, mixing and writing the lyrics.
+They released an EP in 2006 and a full album in 2007 through Alfa Matrix and Metropolis.